programmfabrik/apitest/README.md

 }
 ```

-## `oauth_code_token [client] ...[[key] [value]]`
+## `oauth2_code_token [client] ...[[key] [value]]`

-**oauth_code_token** returns an **oauth token** for a configured client and accepts a variable number of key/value parameters.
+**oauth2_code_token** returns an **oauth token** for a configured client and accepts a variable number of key/value parameters.
 Such token is an object which contains several properties, being **access_token** one of them.
 It uses the `code grant` oAuth2 flow.

 Behind the scenes the function will do a GET request to the `auth URL`, adding such parameters to it, and interpret the last URL such request was redirected to, extracting the code from it and passing it to the last step of the regular flow.

 Example: